3D-modeling of the ionosphere.

 will complete the already very useful information provided by the

 author.
-These updates were made in 2004.
+These updates were made in 2004 and links as well as the

 hope that this document will be become one of your bedside book.